mesmotronic/air-ane-fullscreen/README.md

 You can use the `immersiveWidth` and `immersiveHeight` properties to find out the dimensions of the screen with the system UI hidden, regardless of the current screen state.

-To find out the stage size after calling `immersiveMode()` or `hideSystemUI()`, you must wait until the next `RESIZE` event before the `stage.stageWidth` and `stage.stageHeight` properties are updated; the properties of the `Capabilities` object are not updated and are therefore incorrect.
+To find out the stage size after calling `immersiveMode()` or `leanMode()`, you must wait until the next `RESIZE` event before the `stage.stageWidth` and `stage.stageHeight` properties are updated; the properties of the `Capabilities` object are not updated and are therefore incorrect.

 Starling
 --------